 The 'Don't Ask, Don't Tell' rule actively undermines another person's right to be treated as an equal, it disempowers them.
 That's why ethical non-monogamy espouses honesty, even if the level of involvement of people in an extended relationship can in some cases be negotiated to a minimum.
 As Stephanie noted in her column,

 "After the initial thrill faded, his deception and the limitations of his situation—the fact that he had to regularly check in with her, the fact that he had a curfew and that he could spend the night with me only when he was fighting with his wife—killed it for me."

 As love blossomed between Stephanie and her lover so the weight of being kept a secret became heavier, until the relationships reached crisis.
 Stephanie started to resent his wife who had made a condition which directly impacted her sense of self-worth, and forced her lover into a tissue of lies to cover her existence.
 Her lover became increasingly uncomfortable with his promise to lie about a relationship which was important to him.

-‘Lust Life‘ calls bullshit on ‘Don’t Ask, Don’t Tell’.
-The protagonists Veronica and Daniel are played by Stephanie and her lover… who is now her husband.
+With 'Lust Life', Stephanie intends to call bullshit on 'Don't Ask, Don't Tell'.
+The protagonists Veronica and Daniel will be played by Stephanie and her lover... who is now her husband.
 Because as those who have experienced rules enforced by others to limit our emotions and rights within a polyamorous context know, rules such as this often backfire to leave the person who made them without the relationship they were initially intended to protect.